Automatic Target Detection for Sparse Hyperspectral Images: Experiments and Analysis

 \section{Experiments and Analysis}

 To obtain the same scene as in Fig. 8 in \cite{Swayze10245}, we have concatenated two sectors labeled as ``f970619t01p02\_r02\_sc03.a.rf'' and ``f970619t01p02\_r02\_sc04.a.rfl'' from the online Cuprite data \cite{CupriteHSIOnline}.
 We shall call the resulting HSI as ``Cuprite HSI'' (see Fig. \ref{fig:cupriteHSI}).
 The Cuprite HSI is a mining district area, which is well understood mineralogically \cite{Swayze10245, JGRE:JGRE1642}.
 It contains well-exposed zones of advanced argillic alteration, consisting principally of kaolinite, alunite, and hydrothermal silica.
 It was acquired by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) in June 23, 1995 at local noon and under high visibility conditions by a NASAER-2 aircraft flying at an altitude of 20 km.
-It is a $1024 \times 614$ image and consists of 224 spectral (color) bands in contiguous (of about 0.01 $\mu$m) wavelengths ranging exactly from 0.4046 to 2.4573 $\mu$m.
-Prior to some analysis of the Cuprite HSI, the spectral bands 1-4, 104-113, and 148-167 are removed due to the water absorption in those bands.
-As a result, a total of 186 bands are used.
+It is a $1024 \times 614$ image and consists of 224 spectral (color) bands in contiguous (of about 0.01 $\upmu$m) wavelengths ranging exactly from 0.4046 to 2.4573 $up\mu$m.
+Prior to some analysis of the Cuprite HSI, the spectral bands 1-4, 104-113, 148-167, and 221-224 are removed due to the water absorption in those bands.
+As a result, a total of 186 bands are used.\footnote{We regret that in our work in \cite{8462257, 8677268}, we missed to add ``221-224'' with the other bands that are removed.
+Adding ``221-224'' will give exactly a total of 186 bands.}